Terms & Conditions

 When the Service Starts

-10. On the day of installation, prior to visiting your premises, the engineer will need to disconnect your phone line, radio or router for a short period.
+9. On the day of installation, prior to visiting your premises, the engineer may need to disconnect your phone line, radio or router for a short period.
 If possible you should make alternative arrangements to enable you to make calls to emergency services during this period.
 If you already have broadband, this will also be taken out of service during the installation.

 Additional Cancellation Rights

-13. The upload/download speed ranges that we quote when you order the service are estimates only.
+12. The upload/download speed ranges that we quote when you order the service are estimates only.
 Once your speeds have settled (usually 10 days after activation), if you are regularly getting download speeds lower than the estimated range that we quoted, you must contact us and we will try to improve the speeds.
-If, despite any improvements we try to make, the download speed you get is at or less than the "minimum guaranteed line access speeds" for your service.
+If, despite any improvements we try to make, the download speed you get is at or less than the "minimum guaranteed line access speeds" for your service, we will review your service option.

 Quality of Service

-17. We cannot currently provide the service in all parts of the United Kingdom and where we are able to provide the service, it may not be available in all service options.
+16. We cannot currently provide a repair service in all parts of the United Kingdom and where we are able to provide the service, it may not be available in all service options.

 There are two main factors that contribute to the total amount of usage we measure on your line: